-For as long as I can remember, I always had this calling to help the wounded!
+For as long as I can remember, I always had this calling to help the wounded.
 I brought countless stray animals (and people) home to nurture them with love, food and shelter, until I could see the light come back into their eyes.
-This calling has never abandoned me and has been the driving force behind my career path since my thirties.
-First, becoming a Pilates instructor, helping people learn how to move properly and become physically stronger and more self confident; and then becoming a Yoga instructor, helping people learn how to ‘root to rise’, to ground and center themselves, teaching them to breathe and reach beyond their physical limitations to connect to something greater than themselves through the ancient wisdom that accompanies the physical practice.
-My path then turned towards seeking out a Holistic Nutritionist diploma, which allows me to address the biochemistry of the body and teach one how to use whole foods and lifestyle changes as medicine against declines in health and vitality; and finally graduating from a 7-year Osteopathic diploma program in 2018 which has given me the ability to assist my patients in removing pain and dysfunction and heighten the function of their bodies.
-My expertise lies in my passion for health and I’ve been really zoning in on the digestive system, inflammation and the brain (cognitive function and concussions).
-I am currently paying particular attention to the study of the endocrine system (hormones).
+This calling has never abandoned me and has been the driving force behind my adult career path.
+First, becoming a Pilates instructor, helping people learn how to move properly and become physically stronger and more self- confident.
+Then becoming a Yoga instructor, helping people learn how to ‘root to rise’, to ground and center themselves, teaching them to reach beyond their physical and mental limitations to connect to something greater than themselves through the ancient wisdom that accompanies the physical practice.
+In 2007, my path led me to seek out a Holistic Nutritionist diploma, which allows me to address the biochemistry of the body and teach one how to use whole foods, targeted and cyclical supplementation as well as environmental and lifestyle changes, as medicine, against declines in health and vitality.
+And finally in 2018, graduating from a 7-year Osteopathic diploma program which has given me the ability to assist my patients in removing pain and dysfunction and heightening the functionality of their bodies.
+While I am passionate about all matters pertaining to health, my post-graduate studies have been focused on the digestive system, inflammation, energy metabolism and the brain (enhancing cognitive function, decreasing cognitive degeneration and the treatment of concussions).

-I am what is referred to as a ‘wounded warrior’, where one turns their wounds into their life’s purpose where all their suffering is turned into drive and passion with the goal of wanting to help others not only avoid the same pain but attain a greater state of being.
-I suffered from terrible acne, gluten sensitivities and depression as a teenager, likely due to an incredibly poor diet - loaded with gluten and simple carbs, tobacco, alcohol and recreational drug use.
-My brain was in a perpetual fog and my heart filled with sadness, leading me to one poor decision after another, spiralling deeply out of control until I found myself in life-altering trouble…and this, more than once.
+I am what is referred to as a ‘wounded warrior’, having turned my wounds into my life’s purpose.
+My personal suffering turned into a drive and passion to help others not only avoid the same pain but to attain a greater state of being.
+As a teenager, I suffered from gluten sensitivities, terrible acne, and depression as a teenager, likely due to an incredibly poor diet - loaded with gluten and simple carbs, cigarette smoking, alcohol, recreational drug use and an almost non-existent support system.
+My brain was in a perpetual fog and my heart filled with sadness, my life seemed to be filled with one poor decision after another, spiralling deeply out of control until I would find myself in life-altering trouble…and this, more than once.

 But I always knew I wanted something better from life.
-After one very important ‘rock bottom’, instead of just eliminating a particular bad choice or behaviour, I began adopting new healthy behaviours, one at a time, it started with a lot of introspection which led to mindset and perspective changes, then diet and supplementation modifications, then exercise and meditation.
+After one very important ‘rock bottom’, instead of just eliminating a particular bad choice, person or behaviour from my life, I began adopting new healthy behaviours, and integrating them one at a time.
+It started with a lot of introspection which led to seeking out knowledge, which then led to mindset and perspective changes.

-Then in 2013, when in my 3rd year of Osteopathic training, I experienced discomfort in one of my wrists while doing my regular yoga practice.
-However, what I thought would be an unremarkable injury, after 2 months of chronic pain and inflammation, and following a series of blood tests and imaging, I was diagnosed with osteoarthritis in both wrists by a specialist at Mount Sinai Hospital in Toronto.
-At this point, I had lost approximately 90% of mobility and the pain was so bad that I could barely turn a door knob on the doors inside my home.
-I was looking at having to abandon my education and my career - both of which relied heavily on my ability to use my hands.
-I was scared and devastated, and felt very alone as I had recently ended a 12-year relationship.
+In 2013, when in my 3rd year of Osteopathic training, I experienced discomfort in one of my wrists while doing my regular yoga practice.
+However, what I thought would be an unremarkable injury, following 2 months of chronic pain and inflammation, and after a series of blood tests and imaging, I was diagnosed with osteoarthritis in both wrists by a specialist at Mount Sinai Hospital in Toronto.
+At this point, I had lost approximately 90% of mobility in these joints and the pain was so bad that I could barely turn a door knob on the closet doors inside my home.
+I was told I was looking at having to abandon my education and my career - due to the fact that both of which relied heavily on my ability to use my hands.
+I was scared and devastated, and felt very alone.
 The course of action prescribed by the specialist was anti-inflammatory drugs and devices to assist me with my daily activities.
-I remember feeling like such a victim, powerless and lost.
-I shed a lot of tears asking myself what I was going to do.
+I remember feeling incredibly powerless and lost.
+I shed a lot of tears asking myself how this could happen and what I was going to do.
 And then it became very clear to me.
-I had somehow forgotten that I have all the knowledge and resources I needed to deal with this condition and all I needed to do is apply them diligently to myself.
-And so I became my own patient, I followed my own protocols, set my mindset to that of a wise and peaceful warrior and cured myself completely within a 6-month period.
+I had somehow forgotten that I had all the knowledge and resources I needed to reverse this condition and all I needed to do is apply them diligently to myself.
+And so I became my own patient, I followed my own protocols, set my mindset to that of a wise warrior and reversed the condition completely within a 6-month period.